tardisfromtornspace/Bridge-Commander/Documentation/BCHullAccesibilityREADME.txt

         - "g_kRadarUnknownColor":

     - "Subsystem colors":
-        - "g_kSubsystemFillColor": - Also covered the FoundationTech version for hulls.
+        - "g_kSubsystemFillColor": - Partially if only this script, fully if the extra script-file that covers the FoundationTech version for hulls ("FoundationTechExtras") is present.
-        - "g_kSubsystemEmptyColor": - Also covered the FoundationTech version for hulls.
+        - "g_kSubsystemEmptyColor": - Partially if only this script, fully if the extra script-file that covers the FoundationTech version for hulls ("FoundationTechExtras") is present.
         - "g_kSubsystemDisabledColor":

     - "Tactical weapons control header text":